law23sum/python_tutorial/dash/sample_code/python/Plotly-Dash-master/Bonus-Content/Components/sliders.md

 ## Plotly Dash dcc.RangeSlider

 The `dcc.RangeSlider` component allows the user to select a range of values between the min and the max values.
-This is different from the slider where the min value is predefined by code and cannot be changed through user interaction in the dashboard.
+This is different from the slider where the min value is predefined by code and cannot be changed through user interaction in the python_tutorial.

 ![RangeSlider](https://user-images.githubusercontent.com/72614349/189491972-461baace-0adb-4955-8ced-0946a305bf90.png)